tiberlab/tibercad/manual/Sphinx/Complete/modules/ETB.rst

     plots  states  on  the  mesh.
 MeshStatesNodes is not supported in 1D calculations

  ``MeshStates``:
-    plots  states  on  the  mesh in 1D calculations (ee.g.
-Quantum wells).
+    plots  states  on  the  mesh in 1D calculations (e.g. Quantum wells).

 By  default  the list of  eigenvalues[eV] is printed  in the output  directory in  the  output file *simulation_name*.dat.
-This  file contains the  values of all  the  electron  and  hole  calculated eigenvalues (*EigenEnergy*), the Fermi level energy (*FermiLevel*) and  the  occupation index (*Occupation*) of  each  state.
+This  file contains the  values of all  the  calculated electron  and  hole eigenvalues (*EigenEnergy*), the Fermi level energy (*FermiLevel*) and  the  occupation index (*Occupation*) of  each  state.

 Through the keyword *tbstates*, the  states eigenfuctions may be stored  in  a  cube file for  visualization of wawefunctions with the open-source viewer **jmol** (*http://jmol.sourceforge.net*).